Disentangling representations of retinal images with generative models: Discussion

 In this work, we focused on bridging the gap between existing generative models and disentangled representation learning for high-quality fundus image generation.
 We addressed the challenge of solving three joint tasks: (1) disentangling representations, (2) preventing shortcut learning, and (3) enabling controllable high-resolution image generation.
 To achieve this, we drew on recent advances in generative modeling and introduced a subspace GAN as a controllable population model for retinal fundus images.
 Our approach included the use of a disentanglement loss based on distance correlation.
 Through both qualitative and quantitative analyses, we successfully demonstrated the effectiveness of our disentangled subspaces within a generative model.
 Our approach is not only applicable to the field of medical imaging.
 The general prerequisites for our method can also be fulfilled in other areas: prior knowledge of confounding factors in the image generation process and labels for the primary task and the confounding factor.

 While our model shows excellent image generation performance with disentangled latent representations, some limitations should be acknowledged.
 One limitation is that the image reconstructions of our generative model showed deficits in capturing fine details, which is particularly evident in the accuracy of the vessel reconstructions.
-Interestingly, inherent correlations within the dataset pose a challenge for any disentanglement setup.
-Our experiments revealed that disentangling age from the camera was more straightforward than disentangling ethnicity from the camera, and that performance was limited by the strong correlation between ethnicity and camera in the EyePACS dataset \citep{traeuble2021disentangled, funke2022disentanglement, roth2023disentanglement}.
-In addition, it was challenging to disentangle the free identity space from the camera information.
+Interestingly, we also found that inherent correlations within the dataset pose a challenge for disentanglement.
+Our experiments revealed that disentangling age from the camera was more straightforward than disentangling ethnicity from the camera, and that the disentanglement performance seemed to be limited by the strong correlation between ethnicity and camera in the EyePACS dataset \citep{traeuble2021disentangled, funke2022disentanglement, roth2023disentanglement}.
+In addition, it was challenging to disentangle the style space from the camera information.
 This difficulty may stem from the fact that these represent the largest subspace combinations, spanning 12- and 16-dimensional spaces, thus posing the greatest challenge for distance correlation estimation.
 Additionally, it is conceivable that camera features are correlated with other dataset features relevant to retinal fundus image generation, further complicating disentanglement.
 In general, approaches such as ours depend on the dataset distribution at hand and are therefore limited by inherent correlations.
-For many retrospective data sets obtained from routine care, patient demographics are determined by the visitors to the hospital.
+For many retrospective datasets obtained from routine care, patient demographics are determined by the visitors to the hospital.
 With our approach, we offer an algorithmic solution to disentangle (correlated) factors in the dataset to a certain degree.